cyberark/conjur/design/oss_suite_release.md

       - Known issues
       - Copy / paste of the CHANGELOG for this version

-The Dynamic Access Provider project will include:
+The Conjur Enterprise project will include:
 - An automatic process for proposing a version bump in the Conjur core version when a new Conjur OSS suite release is published